Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 [![Gitter Chat](https://img.shields.io/gitter/room/Cockatrice/Cockatrice.svg)](https://gitter.im/Cockatrice/Cockatrice)

-If you'd like to ask questions, get advice, or just want to say hi, The Cockatrice Development Team uses [Discord](https://discord.gg/ZASRzKu) for communications in the #dev channel.
+If you'd like to ask questions, get advice, or just want to say hi, the Cockatrice Development Team uses [Discord](https://discord.gg/ZASRzKu) for communications in the #dev channel.
 If you're not into Discord, we also have a [Gitter](https://gitter.im/Cockatrice/Cockatrice) channel available, albeit slightly less active.